 Start MariaDB and set it to run at boot:

 sudo systemctl start mysqld.service sudo systemctl enable mysqld.service

-mysql_secure_installation, a program that helps secure MySQL.
+mysql_secure_installation, a program that helps secure MySQL and MariaDB.

 mysql_secure_installationgives you the option to set your root password, disable root logins from outside localhost, remove anonymous user accounts, remove the test database and then reload the privilege tables: